csouls/fluent-plugin-extract_query_params/README.md

 ### discard_key

 If set to `true`, the original `key` url will be discarded from the record.
 Defaults to `false` (preserve key).

+### add_path

+If set, URL path will be added to the whose key of the record.

 ## Installation